 Finding the Right Home: Use public records and online real estate listings to do research.
 Focus on gathering information about the seller, the property and the neighborhood.
 You can find out if the house is in foreclosure, whether the seller is party to a divorce proceeding, see the Google street view and determine whether the house has been on the market before and at what price.
 When searching for the ideal home, the location is going to be the most crucial factor.
 The reasons location is so vital is that you want your home’s value to grow over time.
 A good location mean a fairly good commute, an easily accessible downtown area with restaurants and shopping, access to good schools and more.
 Or a home in a more secluded area, far away from the hustle and bustle of town.
 Finding the right location for family needs will likely make everyone much happier in the long run.
 The right house is the house that you want to go inside and embraces you the moment you enter.
 The bathrooms are bright and clean.
 The best time to buy a house is in the late summer or fall.
 Shoppers will find plenty of homes on the market, but not as much competition for them as in the spring and early summer, when more buyers are on the prowl.

-Finding the Right Real Estate Agent: The State state should have a website where one can look up the state-issued professional licenses an individual holds.
+Finding the Right Real Estate Agent: It's very important to have someone helping you that understands how to navigate the up and down market, and has a track record of winning in multiple-offer situations and negotiating.
+The State should have a website where one can look up the state-issued professional licenses an individual holds.
 Try Googling "Texas professional licensing.
 Also contact the local board of REALTORS directly to inquire if the agent/company with which you are dealing is a registered member in good standing.
 The real agen is who can write an offer on your behalf, and who negotiates with home sellers so you don’t have to.
 Someone who amps up your confidence and counsels you through big decisions (teamwork makes the dream work).
 And, someone who wants you to find a house you can be happy in because they’re invested in your happiness.
 If the housing market doesn’t line up with your needs and budget, your agent will go back to the drawing board with you.
 They interpret raw housing data through the filter of your unique search, then tell you what’s important and why.
 They help you map the path to your goal, and connect you with trusted experts who can get you into your dream home.
 A good agent, with knowledge of the market and negotiation experience, can make the difference between a successful purchase and a deal that falls apart.
 In most cases, buyers pay nothing to use an agent because real estate commissions are covered by the seller.

 Finding the Right Lender: Shop around to find the best mortgage lender.
 Consider different options like local bank, local credit unions, online lenders and more.
 Ask each of them about rates, loan terms, down payment requirements, property insurance, closing cost and fees of all kinds, and compare these details.
 Find lenders who offer government backed home loan and ask about first-time home buyer programs.
 Wholesale rates can actually be much cheaper than retail interest rates you'll get with banks, meaning a lower monthly mortgage payment.
 Of course, most borrowers will attempt to secure financing with their local bank or credit union before turning to a mortgage broker.
 The best home lender would be Quicken Loans, SoFi, Citi Mortgage and Chase.